 Magnetic Resonance Imaging Technologist

-The Board has accredited one New Zealand postgraduate qualification for the purpose of registration as a Magnetic Resonance Imaging Technologist:
+The Board has accredited one New Zealand postgraduate qualification for the purpose of registration as a MRI Technologist:

-- Postgraduate Diploma in Health Sciences in Magnetic Resonance Imaging issued by the University of Auckland.
+- Postgraduate Diploma in Health Sciences in Magnetic Resonance Imaging (MRI) issued by the University of Auckland

 In addition to holding a relevant undergraduate qualification, you must also be able to provide evidence you have a minimum of 3360 hours of clinical experience in the scope of practice you are applying for registration in.